Lakewood Dog Bite Injury Lawyers

 • The dog has attacked, chased, or bitten twice within one year.

 Under California law, dog bite injury victims have two years from the accident date to file a civil lawsuit for damages.
-If filing the lawsuit is prolonged beyond two years, the victim may lose their ability to receive compensation for said damages.
-If filing the lawsuit is delayed, it is normally because of one of three reasons:
+If filing the lawsuit is prolonged beyond two years, the victim may lose their ability to pursue compensation for said damages.
+However, certain exceptions can extend or “toll” the statute of limitations.
+These include:

 • The defendant, or liable party, left California.
 This absence does not count toward the statute of limitations period.